 Here are the file types each machine can recognize.

-Brother machines use the PES file format.
+The file type for brother embroidery machines is PES.
 If you have, or if you are looking to buy a brother embroidery machine, then you’ll be glad to know that this is one of the most widely used formats around and you should be able to find plenty of paid or free pes files to use.

 However, Brother machines should also be able to make use of DST embroidery files.
 These are typically used on commercial machines like the Tajima, but your machine should read these as well.